Judo: Nage waza

+Mental training

+Mental training is an emerging modality of training in judo that aims to improve the performance of high-performance athletes in training and competition and also to promote health and well-being in the daily life of athletes and their entourage through the learning and application of psychological skills.
+The first publication of a judo-specific practical mental training approach based on sports training principles was in 2005 with the work of Boris Blumenstein, Ronnie Lidor and Gershon Tenenbaum.
+In 2022, Caio Gabriel published the first article on mental training that appeared in the scientific journal of the International Judo Federation, "The Arts and Sciences of Judo".

 Judoka (practitioner)

 A practitioner of judo is known as a judoka (柔道家).
-The modern meaning of "judoka" in English is a judo practitioner of any level of expertise, but traditionally those below the rank of 4th dan were called kenkyu-sei (研究生); and only those of 4th dan or higher were called "judoka".
+The modern meaning of "judoka" in English is a judo practitioner of any level of expertise, but traditionally those below the rank of 4th dan were called kenkyu-sei (研究生); and only those of 4th dan or higher were called judoka.
 (The suffix -ka (家), when added to a noun, means a person with expertise or special knowledge on that subject).